akazantzidis/nagios2slack/README.md

 # nagios2slack
-A small program to send nagios alerts to slack channel
+A script to send nagios alerts to slack channel